Buc-ee's: Tesla Superchargers

-In November 2021, CleanTechnica reported that Tesla would be opening Superchargers at 26 Buc-ee's locations in 7 states.
+In November 2021, CleanTechnica reported that Tesla would be opening Superchargers at 26 Buc-ee's locations in seven states.
 As of February 2023, there were operational Superchargers at more than half of the planned locations including in Alabama (Leeds and Robertsdale); Florida (St. Augustine); South Carolina (Florence); Tennessee (Crossville); and Texas (Bastrop, Baytown, Ennis, Giddings, Katy, Madisonville, Melissa, New Braunfels, and Wharton).
 Since then, more Superchargers have been added into more locations, such as in Colorado (Berthoud); Florida (Daytona Beach); Georgia (Adalrsville and Fort Valley); Kentucky (Richmond); Tennessee (Kodak); and Texas (Denton, Fort Worth, Luling, Pearland, Royse City, Temple, Terrell, and Waller).

 Car washes

-As of July 2024, Buc-ee's has car washes available at ten of their locations with seven in the state of Texas, one in Alabama, one in Tennessee, and one in Florida(at the Daytona Beach location).
+As of July 2026, Buc-ee's has car washes available at twelve of their locations with eight in the state of Texas, one in Alabama, one in Georgia, one in Florida, and one in Tennessee.
 The longest of these in Katy, Texas, holds the record for the longest car wash in the world at 255 ft of conveyor.